eLearning UKATA Asbestos AwarenessDownload PDF

 “This UKATA course that we are offering for sale, is sold under license from Bainbridge Asbestos Services Ltd who is the UKATA approved Professional Member UK1701A, and this company Alpha Safety Training Ltd are not a UKATA Professional Member for this classification of training, Asbestos Awareness E-Learning”

 - Asbestos and its effects on health

 Asbestos Awareness training is a legal obligation for employers where there is a risk that employees may be in contact with the substance.

 The dangers of asbestos have been well-documented in the press, and although many historic instances of exposure go back several decades, some recent cases of younger victims have also been reported.

 This illustrates the ever-present dangers of a substance widely used in the construction and shipbuilding industries from the 1950s.
 Its use was only banned at the turn of this century, and the fact remains that if disturbed, asbestos presents a serious risk to the health of those in the vicinity.

-The number of deaths from mesothelioma, an aggressive form of lung cancer attributed to asbestos exposure, rose to 2,535 in 2012, with Asbestosis thought to have claimed 464 lives in the same year.
+The number of deaths from mesothelioma, an aggressive form of lung cancer attributed to asbestos exposure, rose to 2,369 in 2019.

 Multiple Choice Exam